 A Noteworthy Career

-In the nearly 30 years of her career, 36-year-old Scarlett Johansson has worked with some of the biggest name directors and been nominated twice for an Academy Award as Best Actress.
-She’s also won a number of other awards including a British Film Academy Award and a Tony, and too many nominations to list.
+Throughout her career, Scarlett Johansson has worked with some of the biggest-name directors and been nominated twice for an Academy Award – once as Best Actress in a leading role, the other in a supporting role.
+Her collection of awards includes a British Film Academy Award and a Tony Award, and she’s had too many nominations to list.

 In addition to film acting, she has performed in a number of stage productions, on and off Broadway, and even produced several music albums in 2008 and 2009.